AveryMariol/Track_Project-/track_project.md

 Create tables-
--- Note: make sure you are in the right database
--- USE foresters_give;
+The following SQL creates each table in the track project

 ---------------
 --coach table